aau-cns/aaucns_rio/README.md

 # Parameters

 In the file `config/config.yaml` there are several parameters to control the behavior of the estimator.
+Some parameters require at the moment the code to be recompiled.
+They are in the `aaucns_rio/include/config.h` file.

 # Future work